 John Bergsma, Acting Chair

-Melanie Debassige, principle owner of MSD Management, has over 15 years of experience in Aboriginal Economic Development.
-She is currently employed with Milman Industries as the Manager of Special Projects and Partnership Development.
-Melanie obtained a Diploma in Native Management and Economic Development from Trent University and a Bachelor of Arts from the University of Western Ontario.
+Melanie Debassige has over 17 years of experience in Aboriginal Economic Development.
+She is currently employed with the British Columbia Assembly of First Nations as the Chief of Staff.
+She obtained a Diploma in Native Management and Economic Development from Trent University and a Bachelor of Arts from the University of Western Ontario.
 She also has a certificate in Economic Development from the University of Waterloo and is a certified Professional Aboriginal Economic Developer with the Council for the Advancement of Native Development Officers.
 Melanie held the elected position of Councillor with the M’Chigeeng First Nation Chief and Council for eight years and was appointed as a police commissioner with the United Chiefs and Councils of Manitoulin Police Services for seven years.
 She also holds a position as Director on the Mother Earth Renewable Energy Board that oversees the for-profit wind turbine corporation that is solely owned by M’Chigeeng First Nation.
 Melanie has also served on the Great Spirit Circle Trail Board of Directors, a not-for-profit destination marketing organization.
-She completed the Director’s Education Program at the Rotman School of Management and is now a certified corporate director.
-She also has a Masters in Business Administration.
+Melanie was appointed by the Lieutenant Governor to the Ontario Clean Water Agency Board of Directors in October 2013, where she leads the Board’s First Nations Task Force.
+Melanie completed the Director’s Education Program at the Rotman School of Management and is now a certified corporate director.
+She also has a Master’s in Business Administration.
+Melanie was just recognized by the Canadian Board Diversity Council in the Diversity 50, which recognizes fifty Board ready candidates across Canada.

 Jon leads Cleantech Venture Services at MaRS, assisting innovative Ontario-based companies in growing their businesses.
 He is also part of the Management Board of the Advanced Energy Centre, a public-private partnership that was co-founded and is hosted by MaRS Cleantech with a focus on innovative domestic energy programs and strengthening international relationships to drive exports, and a member of the Ontario Smart Grid Forum.
 Jon has an extensive background in early-stage and high-growth alternative energy companies.
 Prior to joining MaRS, he led business development for Hydrogenics Corporation, where he focused on strategic partnerships, product development, and sales and marketing.
 He was also involved in the introduction and launch of the company's fuel cell and hydrogen generation divisions.
 Jon also previously worked with The Pembina Institute, leading corporate-consulting services on low-impact renewable energy and energy policy.
 In 1997 he co-founded Sustainable Energy Technologies, a leading Canadian provider of power electronics for the solar power industry.